hyunjunian/Poor-Charlie-s-Almanack/en.md

 For those of you who want to remain unenlightened and mirthless, do not, under any circumstances, read this selection.

-## Talk One: Harvard School Commencement Speech

-*June 13, 1986*
+---

 Now that Headmaster Berrisford has selected one of the oldest and longest-serving trustees to make a commencement speech, it behooves the speaker to address two questions in every mind:

-- Why was such a selection made?
+1. Why was such a selection made?
-- How long is the speech going to last?
+2. How long is the speech going to last?

 I will answer the first question from long experience alongside Berrisford.
 He is seeking enhanced reputation for our school in the manner of the man who proudly displays his horse that can count to seven.
 The man knows that counting to seven is not much of a mathematical feat, but he expects approval because doing so is creditable, considering the performer is a horse.